jaques30081983/bochron/README.md

 # bochron
-A simple time record app
+A simple time record app.

+The App is written in python with kivy, the backend in PHP with MySql.

 ![bochron](images/bochron_logo_01.png)